POPCORN WITH CORIANDER & CUMIN

 Why or why not?

 What makes it unique?
-Is there something you'd like to know about 'popcorn with coriander & cumin'?
+Is there something else you'd like to know about 'popcorn with coriander & cumin'?

 I usually add nutritional yeast to my popcorn.
 It makes it cheesy and delicious without the negative side effects of dairy. ;)